stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 in.readFully(array);                            // 4-7
 ```

-Finally we load the _samples_ section which specifies the structure of each component of the image pixels:
+Finally the _samples_ section specifies the structure of each component of the image pixels:

 ```java
 int num = (blockSize - 24) /  16;